 One of the more difficult passages to explain has always been 1 Tim.
 2, where Paul says, “I permit no woman to teach or to have authority over a man” (v.12).
 The context of the letter to Timothy is that there are false teachers in the church, teaching myths and causing trouble.
-So, Paul is doing some damage control, one of which is ending women teaching.
+So, Paul is doing some damage control, one of which is pausing women teaching.
 This suggests that these women could be the false teachers mentioned.
 But there are some odd bits about this passage: Why does the passage begin with women dressing immodestly (“women should dress themselves modestly and decently in suitable clothing, not with their hair braided, or with gold, pearls, or expensive clothes,” vv.
 9-10)?
-Why does the passage mention the rational, “For Adam was formed first, then Eve; and Adam was not deceived, but the woman was deceived and became a transgressor” (vv.
+Why does the passage mention the rationale, “For Adam was formed first, then Eve; and Adam was not deceived, but the woman was deceived and became a transgressor” (vv.
 13-14)?
 Here is the real red flag for any literalist: why does it say “she [Eve and women in general] will be saved through childbearing” (v.
 15)?
 Is it trying to say that women will have salvation only if they have babies and be moms?

 A few qualifications need to be made for this passage.
 Historians have found that there was a cult to the goddess of Artemis in Ephesus (mentioned in Acts 19:28-37).
 The temple to this goddess had concubines called hetaerae.
 These hetaerae were intelligent women versed in Greek mythology (which was often dualistic, which allowed them to be sexually libertine).
 They believed that women were superior and made before men.
 They did not believe in being bound to men, so they did not believe in having children.
 They also used their sexual allure to manipulate men.
 Do you see a connection?

 Commentators note that the word for having “authority” in this passage (the Greek word authentein) is actually a word that suggests a forceful act of domination or usurpation and thus, could better be translated as “I do not permit a woman to teach in a dominating way.”
 While the passage does not mention the hetaerae by name, their qualities fit the women in this passage.
 Taking this passage at face value, as if the writer of First Timothy is laying out a timeless statement for church order, simply leaves the reader with too many questions.
 Is this implying that all women are more easily deceived than men?
 Is this implying that barren women are not saved?
 Why is Paul introducing a law that is found nowhere else in the Old Testament or the Gospels if it is for the whole church?
-If the passage is curbing the manipulation of hetaerae and their pupils in Ephesus, it makes sense that this is a damage control measure Paul is laying down that is not intended for all churches everywhere.
+If the passage is curbing the manipulation of hetaerae and their followers in Ephesus, it makes sense that this is a damage control measure Paul is laying down that is not intended for all churches everywhere.
 Its rationale is contextual and rhetorical.
 In fact, notice that the passage recommends that the women will learn the appropriate teaching, implying as some note, that once they are properly instructed, they can teach again (1 Tim.
 2:11).
 Now, this is a cursory sketch I have offered here, but remember that while the details on texts like this are quite complicated, they ultimately become mute points based on the larger framework seen in Genesis and the movement of the Spirit for God's kingdom in the Prophets and Gospels.
 There is a standard interpretive axiom that says that the clearer passages of the Bible must interpret the less clear ones.
 I would simply invite some consistency on this matter.